wwlib/microservice-template/tools/tools-notes.md

 ### run

-`node socket-cli.js`
+`node socket-io-device-cli.js`

-This will start a REPL that will accept and echo prompts.
+This will start a REPL that will accept prompts, turn them into Commands and send them to the server.

 ```
 > hello
-hello
+sent
 ```
+A clock sync process (via socket.io) will start automatically.